 When taking a portrait photograph of somebody, it can be extremely easy to focus too much on that person.
 Now if what I’ve just said sounds like a complete contradiction of the purpose of a portrait shot, please, hear me out…

 A shot of a man’s head and upper body is a very common shot, and can be shot very easily by anyone of any ability.
 However, why is it that it is so easy for us to recognise a great shot?
 More often than not, it is the background’s effect on the overall composition.
 Choosing a contrasting, plain, bold backdrop can bring out a bright, vibrant and exciting person, illuminating their features and placing even more focus on them.
 By taking everything other than the focal point into consideration, we can sometimes bring more emphasis onto it.

-In addition to choosing the right background, you can also use flash and light to direct more focus on or away from the subject.
+In addition to choosing the right background, you can also use flash and light to capture the perfect portrait and direct more focus on or away from the subject.
 Just look at how Natalie Portman’s face and hair takes centre stage in this shot below.

 Pro Tip: the photographer here has directed more light around the head area to emphasise the face and hair, whereas her body is surrounded by darker light.
 Even her clothes are grey and non-significant to further take away attention from anything but her face.

 Is your subject going to look as if they’re a long way away from the background, or part of it?
 The distance you put between your subject and the background is also controllable.
 Playing around with the depth of field can make some drastic changes to how your subject stands out from the background as well as where in space they seem to be.

 Here is an example of a woman in a photograph with a short depth of field:

 We can see that the background is blurred, and so the woman appears to be more in focus and separate from the background elements.